petreyus/Data2Server-React-Native.tsx-/README.md

 2: Expo start (once you cd to the correct folder).

+3: Start server.tsx via Node

-2: Run on web browser.
+2: Run on web browser option on Expo after it has started.

-Note: to access on your mobile device use the tunnel option on expo and copy the link on your device.
+        ^NOTE: to access on your mobile device use the tunnel option on expo and copy the link on your device.

-Watch as your data moves from your react application to your Node.js (using express) server and back again!
+Watch as your data moves from my react application to the Node.js (using express) server and back again!